levon003/levon003.github.io/_posts/2024-09-30-two-cultures.md

  - **Prediction**: To be able to predict what the responses (y) are going to be to future input variables (X).
 - **Information**: To extract some information about how nature is associating the response variables (y) to the input variables (X).

-Breiman is using the common analogy of a black box data-generating process that receives a vector of independent variables (X) and produces repsonse variables (y).
+Breiman is using the common analogy of a black box data-generating process that receives a vector of independent variables (X) and produces response variables (y).

 The **data modeling** culture assume "a stochastic data model for the inside of the black box".
 Think linear regression.